bfontaine/LazyScraper/README.md

 # LazyScraper

-LazyScraper is the easy way to define lazy object-oriented Web scrapers.
+LazyScraper is the easy way to define lazy entity-oriented Web scrapers.

 Note: This is a pre-alpha release.